Seeing the schema: TypeDB's approach to graph visualization

 TypeDB distinguishes entities, relations, and attributes at the type-system level.
 The visualizer uses this:

 Property graphs can approximate this by creating nodes that represent relations, then connecting them with edges.
-Technically possible, but:
+Property graphs model this through conventional patterns:

 In TypeDB, relations are primitives.
 The database enforces role constraints.
 The visualizer renders them distinctly because the type system knows what they are.